samoyed-health-foundation/website/site/content/diseases/a-to-z-diseases.md

 ---
 title: A to Z Diseases
 ---
-> **Note:** (An \* means there is a health information liaison for that disease.
+> **Note:** An \* means there is a health information liaison for that disease.
 > \** means the article is written, but we still need a health liaison
 > for the topic.
-If there is no asterisk we do not have an article or liaison but have included links to health information)
+If there is no asterisk we do not have an article or liaison but have included links to health information.

 # A